dan-niles/fingerprint-reader/README.md

 # fingerprint-reader
-A simple application that connects with a ZKTeco Fingerprint Reader and registers live fingerprints and displays the relevant user information in a GUI built with PyQt
+An application that connects with a ZKTeco Fingerprint Reader and registers live fingerprints and displays the relevant user information in a GUI built with PyQt